GabeStah/gremlin-chaos-monkey/developer-tutorial/index.md

     # ...
 ```

-Standalone Spinnaker installations (such as the one created via the [AWS Quick Start](#rapid-spinnaker-deployment)) are configured directly through the `spinnaker.yml` and `spinnaker-local.yml` override configuration files.
+Standalone Spinnaker installations (such as the one created via the [AWS Spinnaker Quick Start][#spinnaker-quick-start]) are configured directly through the `spinnaker.yml` and `spinnaker-local.yml` override configuration files.

 ### Creating an Application